-(c) Effective Subsequent to 2014 but not Adopted Early
+(c) Effective Subsequent to 2015 but not Adopted Early

-There are new PFRS, amendments and annual improvements to existing standards effective for annual periods subsequent to 2014 which are issued by the FRSC, subject to the approval of the BOA.
-Management will adopt the following relevant pronouncements in accordance with their transitional provisions, and, unless otherwise stated, none of these are expected to have significant impact on the Company's financial statements:
+There are new PFRS, amendments and annual improvements to existing standards effective for annual periods subsequent to 2015 which are adopted by the FRSC.
+Management will adopt the following relevant pronouncements in accordance with their transitional provisions; and, unless otherwise stated, none of these are expected to have significant impact on the Company's financial statements:

-- (i) PAS 19 (Amendment), Employee Benefits Defined Benefit Plans Employee Contributions (effective from July 1, 2014).
-The amendment clarifies that if the amount of the contributions from employees or third parties is dependent on the number of years of service, an entity shall attribute the contributions to periods of service using the same attribution method (i.e., either using the plan's contribution formula or on a straight-line basis) for the gross benefit. - (ii) PAS 1 (Amendment), Presentation of Financial Statements Disclosure Initiative (effective from January 1, 2016).
+- (i) PAS 1 (Amendment), Presentation of Financial Statements Disclosure Initiative (effective from January 1, 2016).
 The amendment encourages entities to apply professional judgment in presenting and disclosing information in the financial statements.
 Accordingly, it clarifies that materiality applies to the whole financial statements and an entity shall not reduce the understandability of the financial statements by obscuring material information with immaterial information or by aggregating material items that have different natures or functions.
-It further clarifies that in determining the order of presenting the notes and disclosures, an entity shall consider the understandability and comparability of the financial statements. - (iii) PAS 16 (Amendment), Property, Plant and Equipment Clarification of Acceptable Methods of Depreciation and Amortization (effective from January 1, 2016).
-The amendment in PAS 16 clarifies that a depreciation method that is based on revenue that is generated by an activity that includes the use of an asset is not appropriate for property, plant and equipment.
-The amendment also provides guidance that the expected future reductions in the selling price of an item that was produced using the asset could indicate an expectation of technological or commercial obsolescence of an asset, which may reflect a reduction of the future economic benefits embodied in the asset. - (iv) PAS 16 (Amendment), Property, Plant and Equipment and PAS 41 (Amendment), Agriculture Bearer Plants (effective from January 1, 2016).
+It further clarifies that in determining the order of presenting the notes and disclosures, an entity shall consider the understandability and comparability of the financial statements. - (ii) PAS 16 (Amendment), Property, Plant and Equipment Clarification of Acceptable Methods of Depreciation and Amortization (effective from January 1, 2016).
+The amendment clarifies that a depreciation method that is based on revenue that is generated by an activity that includes the use of an asset is not appropriate for property, plant and equipment.
+The amendment also provides guidance that the expected future reductions in the selling price of an item that was produced using the asset could indicate an expectation of technological or commercial obsolescence of an asset, which may reflect a reduction of the future economic benefits embodied in the asset. - (iii) PAS 16 (Amendment), Property, Plant and Equipment, and PAS 41 (Amendment), Agriculture Bearer Plants (effective from January 1, 2016).
 The amendment defines a bearer plant as a living plant that is used in the production or supply of agricultural produce, is expected to bear produce for more than one period and has a remote likelihood of being sold as agricultural produce, except for incidental scrap sales.
 On this basis, bearer plant is now included within the scope of PAS 16 rather than PAS 41, allowing such assets to be accounted for as property, plant and equipment and to be measured after initial recognition at cost or revaluation basis in accordance with PAS 16.
-The amendment further clarifies that produce growing on bearer plants remains within the scope of PAS 41. - (v) PFRS 9 (2014), Financial Instruments (effective from January 1, 2018).
+The amendment further clarifies that produce growing on bearer plants remains within the scope of PAS 41.

+- (iv) PFRS 9 (2014), Financial Instruments (effective from January 1, 2018).
 This new standard on financial instruments will eventually replace PAS 39 and PFRS 9 (2009, 2010 and 2013 versions).
-This standard contains, among others, the following: - three principal classification categories for financial assets based on the business model on how an entity is managing its financial instruments; - an expected loss model in determining impairment of all financial assets that are not measured at fair value through profit or loss (FVTPL), which generally depends on whether there has been a significant increase in credit risk since initial recognition of a financial asset; and, a new model on hedge accounting that provides significant improvements principally by aligning hedge accounting more closely with the risk management activities undertaken by entities when hedging their financial and non-financial risk exposures.
+This standard contains, among others, the following: - three principal classification categories for financial assets based on the business model on how an entity is managing its financial instruments; - an expected loss model in determining impairment of all financial assets that are not measured at fair value through profit or loss (FVTPL), which generally depends on whether there has been a significant increase in credit risk since initial recognition of a financial asset; and, - a new model on hedge accounting that provides significant improvements principally by aligning hedge accounting more closely with the risk management activities undertaken by entities when hedging their financial and non-financial risk exposures.